NZSA Awards | Grants | Fellowships |

 The Michael Gifkins Prize for an Unpublished Novel is an exciting award for writers holding New Zealand citizenship or who are permanent residents of New Zealand.
 The prize, which celebrates the life and work of the writer and agent Michael Gifkins, is open to published and unpublished authors who are invited to enter manuscripts of adult fiction.
 The manuscript must be unpublished and not on submission to another publisher.

-Open for applications July to October in any given year.
+Open for applications July to October.

 More information